-There was once a time when good Mexican was hard to find within the surrounds of the M25, but we’re pleased to report that times are changing, and now London is home to some of the world’s best Mexican restaurants (outside of Mexico itself of course).
+There was once a time when authentic Mexican food hard to find within the surrounds of the M25, but we’re pleased to report that times are changing, and now London boasts plenty of choice when it comes to Mexican restaurants.

 Larger plates centre around various moles – or sauces – which are integral to traditional Mexican cuisine.
 Here you’ll find smoky chargrilled chicken with a fresh, herby verde mole and tomatillo and roasted poblano as well as a dish called Carne a las brasas - a dry aged bone-in ribeye with an amarillito mole of Guajillo chilli and mixed spices from Oaxaca.
 For pure decadence don’t skip the Puerto Nuevo dish, a crispy fried half lobster with a garlic and chilli ajillo sauce, an avocado and tomato salsa and black beans.

 Interiors have been designed to make guests feel transported to sunnier shores, showing off the textures of Mexico.
 Expect a warm, earthy palatte and plenty of green coming from cacti and succulents.
 The best seat in the house is at the ‘top table’, a communal dining space with views of the kitchen where you’ll be served by Cavita herself.

 If you’re looking to make an evening out of your experience at Cavita, Kick the night off in the dedicated Mezcal bar downstairs.
 Mayahuel offers signature cocktails and snacking plates and can be found in the basement.